 Here are some of the common issues with brush lettering beginners:

-Go slow and focus when you are practising your upstrokes.
+Go slow and focus when you are practicing your upstrokes.
 Movement should be generated at your wrist when you create a thin upstroke.

 Focus on consistency to build your muscle memory.
 The small brush tips create finer and thinner upstrokes.
 If you notice you have thick upstrokes, try to add more pressure on your downstrokes to create contrast in a letter.